Luke-J-Miller/Showcase/Sentiment_Analysis/ReadMe.md

 This project is a Sentiment Analysis performed on a dataset of movie reviews.
 The aim of the project is to predict the sentiment of a movie review which can be either positive or negative.

-The dataset consists of reviews and sentiments associated with them.
+The dataset consists of reviews and sentiments associated with them from the IMDB Reviews Database.  https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

 ## Methods Used